ABOUT THE PODCAST SERIES

 One’s theology will determine everything about how they engage the gay conversation.
 In this episode, the Christian view of identity, sexual ethics and historic belief about human flourishing comes under the microscope.
 We define terms and consider how historic Christian arguments interact with the newer, gay-affirming points of view.
 From Leviticus to Paul, we address Jesus’ words around this topic and explore the Christian perspective on sexual design, gender difference and marriage.

 Key Contributors: David Gushee, Wesley Hill, Tim Keller, Scot McKnight, Preston Sprinkle

-Reference: In this episode, Preston references research that can be found in Andrew Marin's forthcoming book Us versus Us: The Untold Story of Religion and the LGBT Community
+Reference: In this episode, Preston references research that can be found in Andrew Marin's book Us versus Us: The Untold Story of Religion and the LGBT Community

 As our culture’s affirmation of gay sexuality grows, what does this mean for Christians and the Church?
 In this episode, we address why we created this series and the tensions that exist around the Church’s posture towards this conversation.
-David Kinnaman, President of the Barna Group and co-author of the forthcoming book, Good Faith, is one of several contributors giving insight on the latest research on Christians and extremism.
+David Kinnaman, President of the Barna Group and co-author of the book, Good Faith, is one of several contributors giving insight on the latest research on Christians and extremism.

 Key Contributors: Debra Hirsch, David Kinnaman, Caleb Kaltenbach, Tim Keller, Julie Rodgers